If you’ve been using your Instax camera for a while, you might wonder how to tell when the camera is running low or is out of film.

 The popular Instax Mini 9 was created as an update to the Instax Mini 8 and came out in April of 2017 by adding a selfie mirror to the front of the camera, more color choices (up to 14 different colors with some being harder to find than others), and included a close-up focusing mirror in the box.
 Like the Instax Mini 7+, on the Instax Mini 9 you set the exposure using the brightness dial yourself on the lens based on what the camera recommends using an indicator light or make your own choice.
 The ability to get the the camera’s exposure recommendation but still be able to choose your own exposure is what makes this camera so popular even today (even over the Mini 11 which lacks this feature).

-Read this guide for how to solve the Instax Mini 9 top problemsOpens in a new tab..
-You can also find the Instax Mini 9 Opens in a new tab.mOpens in a new tab.aOpens in a new tab.nOpens in a new tab.uOpens in a new tab.aOpens in a new tab.lOpens in a new tab.
-Opens in a new tab.at this linkOpens in a new tab..
+Read this guide for how to solve the Instax Mini 9 top problems.
+You can also find the Instax Mini 9 manual at this link.

 How to Know When My Instax Mini 9 is Empty?